-You've been busy you say?
+You've been busy?

 Hark the Herald Angels Sing, O Christmas Tree, Joy To The World, O Come All Ye Faithful, The Twelve Days Of Christmas, Silent Night, While Shepherds Watched and We Wish You A Merry Christmas?

-How lovely.
+Lovely.
 Well, as you've noticed, Christmas carolling is popular in the mid-19th century, especially because of well-known carols such as these.
 This is when most of the songs you are now singing were written.
 A book entitled, "Christmas Carols Ancient and Modern" has already been published in London, in 1833.
 This music book is bringing in a large interest in carolling and the playing of carols on the piano.

 It was during the 12th century when St. Francis of Assisi first introduced Christmas carols to church services.
 But the tradition of singing while walking through neighbourhoods, just like you are doing, first emerged in Victorian England, as carols merged with Christian folk music.